hsnlab/edu-cloud-native/k3d-setup/README.md

-For the K3s environment, the scripts use the tool [k3d](https://github.com/k3d-io/k3d) to create and configure a multi-node cluster over docker containers serving as K8s nodes on a single VM or laptop, which uses the docker-in-docker approach with some little magic to initiate pods over them.
+For the K3s environment, the scripts use the tool [k3d](https://github.com/k3d-io/k3d) to create and configure a multi-node cluster over docker containers serving as K8s nodes on a single VM or laptop, which uses the docker-in-docker approach with some little magic to initiate pods on them.

 Currently, platforms based on **Ubuntu 24.04** are tested and used with these scripts.